-Step back in time at a landmark display of drawings by Neoclassicist printmaker Giovanni Battista Piranesi.
+This landmark display explored the drawings of Neoclassicist printmaker Giovanni Battista Piranesi.

 Born in Venice and raised in Rome, Piranesi is best known for highly-charged, atmospheric representations of antiquity in his etchings.
 His work as a printmaker, whether exploring Roman architecture or displaying flights of spatial fancy in the celebrated Carceri ('Prisons') series, has been the subject of numerous exhibitions.
 His work as a draughtsman, however, is much less explored – yet his drawing underpinned and nourished his flair with the etching needle.